traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25f.charts.drill-down-capability.question.md

  4. Edit the little column chart component / TypeScript

- 5. Add the imports for high chart (before the @Component)
+ 5. Add the imports for high charts (before the @Component)

         import * as Highcharts from "highcharts";
         window.Highcharts = Highcharts;